Detecting Text Formality: A Study of Text Classification Approaches: Text Classification Models

 \subsection{Transformer-based Models}

-More recently, the state-of-the-art in a variety of text classification tasks was achieved by models based on the deep neural networks based on the Transformer blocks~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} pre-trained on a large text corpora, such as BERT~\cite{devlin2019bert}, XLNet~\cite{DBLP:conf/nips/YangDYCSL19}, RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692}, and GPT2~\cite{radford2019language}.
+More recently, the state-of-the-art in a variety of text classification tasks was achieved by models based on the deep neural networks based on the Transformer blocks~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} pre-trained on a large text corpora.
 In our work, we experiment with several such state-of-the-art models listed below.